evaitl/6780p2/README.md

 ## Server side notes:

+There are multiple threads in the server, each is to have its own current working directory.
+As a process only has one current directory, I'm storing a simulated current directory as a path in the CommandHandler.

+Apparently paths in commands (get/put/delete/cwd/mkd) can be absolute or relative.
+If the path starts with "/", I'm assuming it to be absolute, else it is relative to the current working directory.

 There are several sockets to keep track of:

-* serverSocket - one per process
+* serverSocket - one per process, accept()
+* terminateServerServer - one per process, accept()
-* terminateSocket - one per process
+* terminateSocket - one per client returned
 * commandSocket - one per client.
 Returned by serverSocket.accept()
 * dataServerSocket - Created, accept() once, and closed per RETR/STOR/LIST
 * dataXferSocket - used once per RETR/STOR/LIST.
 Returned from